 SCHUINSDRAAI NATURE RESERVE

 North of Marble Hall lies Schuinsdraai ecosystem that surrounds Flag Boshielo, a popular fishing destination for anglers and water recreation.
-The reserve provide accommodation and exceptional camping facilities on the shores of the dam.
+The reserve provides accommodation and exceptional camping facilities on the shores of the dam.

 MUSINA NATURE RESERVE